 TD TIP: Remember a 14F draw claim is first a draw offer (Rule 14, The Drawn Game).

 TD TIP: a 14F draw claim would only use the standards outlined in 14F.
-The standards for a triple occurrence of position claim, particularly Rule 13C7, Definition of reasonably complete scoresheet, do not apply here.
+The standards for a time forfeit claim, particularly Rule 13C7, Definition of reasonably complete scoresheet, do not apply here.

 14F1.
 Explanation.